 3 Be Aware of Your Surroundings and Keep an Eye Out for Motorcycles

 Be sure to consistently check your surroundings as you are driving.
-Be mindful of children playing, any volume of pedestrians and any animals that may be on or around the road.
-It’s sometimes hard to gauge if a child will come chasing after a ball that has been thrown to far, if someone will run onto the road to retrieve something they dropped or if a pet breaks loose and begins running around.
+Be mindful of children playing, any volume of pedestrians, and any animals that may be on or around the road.
+It’s sometimes hard to gauge if a child will come chasing after a ball that has been thrown too far, if someone will run onto the road to retrieve something they dropped or if a pet breaks loose and begins running around.
 You should always be prepared to stop in these instances.
 When there is good weather, there are good chances that motorcyclists bring out their bikes and take their first ride of the season.
 Motorcycles can sometimes “appear out of nowhere” so it’s important to be aware of your surroundings and pay extra attention to your blind spots when turning or changing lanes.
-Also be mindful of any left-over sand that still may be on the roads from melting snow and ice from the winter.
+Also, be mindful of any leftover sand that still may be on the roads from melting snow and ice from the winter.

 4 Emergency Kit